Adding images in WordPress

 - Description: Usually not required

 - Alignment: As required.
 None usually works better when the image is positioned on a blank line (paragraph).
 Left and Right works best when the image is being positioned with text or headings.
 The available text will wrap around the image automatically.
 Center is often avoided.
+Read our separate supplementary guide on positioning images in WordPress to better understand how this works

 - Link URL: Leave blank (None) or select Media File if the image is to be linked to the full size version (this allows the user to enlarge the image).
 You can also link to any web address (URL) of your choice.
 This could be to another page in your website or an external web page.